algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Pushes: any
 - push field from current transaction to stack

-Most fields are a simple copy of a uint64 or byte string value. `XferAsset` is the concatenation of the AssetID Creator Address (32 bytes) and the big-endian bytes of the uint64 AssetID Index for a total of 40 bytes.
+Most fields are a simple copy of a uint64 or byte string value. `XferAsset` is the concatenation of the AssetID Creator Address (32 bytes) and the big-endian bytes of the uint64 AssetID Index for a total of 40 bytes. `SenderBalance` is the uin64 balance of the sender, with rewards factored in, at the time of execution.

 `txn` Fields: